puremourning/vimspector/docs/configuration.md

 }
 ```

-If multiple conifigurations are found with `default` set to `true`, then the
+If multiple configurations are found with `default` set to `true`, then the
 user is prompted anyway.

 #### Preventing automatic selection